 So overall, while I did have a few issues, they were outweighed by the positives.
 I liked the characters, the relationships, and the connection between the three MCs, and I do want to continue the series!

-Anyone who likes YA, empath abilities, and lovable characters.
+Anyone who likes YA, empathic connections, lovable characters, and adorable relationships.